ExchangeServices/API/Organization API/Lifecare Organization API - Readme.txt

 	(hours are available in relations)

 2.0.8	Following changes has been done:
-    	- added support for schema groups
+    	- added support for schedule groups
 	- added a new attribute in relation between student and course.
 The attribute is called "cancelled"

+2.0.9	Following changes has been done:
+    	- added timeframe attribute in properties
+	- the attribute properties/type is now an enum